 Bachelor of Science in Forest Sciences

 If you have an inquisitive mind and want to unravel the mysteries of nature, Forest Sciences is an ideal program for you.
 You’ll study the scientific principles related to the growth and development of forest organisms and the ecology of plant and animal communities.
 This knowledge will help you better understand aspects of our forests such as wildlife, fire, insects, diseases, soil, tree genetics, and forest regeneration.
+When you graduate, you may be eligible for the Registered Professional Biologist accreditation through the College of Applied Biology, and for the Registered Professional Forester accreditation through the Association of BC Forest Professionals.

 “I like the flexibility in terms of choosing what topic within Forest Sciences that I can focus on.
 There are suggested specializations, such as hydrology or entomology, but I’m also able to choose a topic that I’m interested in.
 There is a specialization in International Forestry, where students are required to spend time abroad and learn about forest ecosystems in a global context.”

-–Jennifer Hong, 4th year, Forest Sciences
+–Jennifer Hong, alumna, Forest Sciences

 Bachelor of Science in Forestry